vhidvz/abacl/README.md

 - look at carefully; scan.
 - assess or investigate something.

-In this library, I have scoped `action` and `object` which means you can have more control over these attributes.
+In this library, I have scoped `action`, `object` and `subject` which means you can have more control over these attributes.

-Assume you have a publisher website with four types of users with the following roles:

-- `admin` super user can do anything
-- `manager` can do anything on articles
-- `guest` can read only published article
-- `user` the writers with limitations on time and location of article creation.

-In microservice design patterns and restful's based on my opinion one of the best practices has focused on resource management, a single endpoint with a concentration on objects is better than having multiple endpoints or having complex business logic.

-Now, if you want to handle all these policies in one place (e.g. `GET endpoint` read permission) how you can do this? we suppose you use the `scoped` policy or `ability` grant definition instead of having multiple endpoints or having complex business logic.

 ### installation